robinrendle/aeve/content/draft.md

 Date guy: “Nope.”

-“Okay,” her eyes would twirl in the dim restaurant lights, “so we like to think of the Sahelian Kingdom as this thin stretch of land that criss-crosses Africa, from Mauritania in the west right across Mali, Niger, Chad, Sudan and out towards Eritrea.
+“Okay,” her eyes would twirl in the dim restaurant lights, “so the Sahelian Kingdom is a thin stretch of land that criss-crosses Africa, from Mauritania in the west right across Mali, Niger, Chad, Sudan and out towards Eritrea.
 It spreads across the entire continent and it ends up in the Red Sea, but the important thing to remember is that this strip of land acts as a natural barrier from the jungles in the south of Africa to the deserts in the north.
 What’s terrifying though is that every country on this imaginary strip is being gobbled up by the approaching Sahara.”

 Three date-guys had managed to reach this point in the conversation.